Perfume shopping in London

 Inside the tapestry walls of the perfume room itself, heritage and contemporary perfumes are displayed side by side.
-Creed, Escentric Molecules, Odin, Annick Goutal, Serge Lutens, Richard E. Grant’s Jack, Etro, Jovoy, Ulrich Lang… And a must-see – placed between the Perfume and Chocolate rooms (could it get more tempting?), the not-to-be-missed Diptyque boutique.
+Creed, Escentric Molecules, Odin, Annick Goutal, Serge Lutens, Richard E. Grant’s Jack, Etro, Jovoy, Ulrich Lang… And a must-see – placed between the Perfume and Chocolate rooms, the not-to-be-missed Diptyque boutique.

 Regent St, London W1B 5AH (main entrance on Great Marlborough Street)

 Phone +44 (0) 20 7734 1234